MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 > In addition to the following documented individual commands and the order of execution, for you to understand each portion of the Azure Storage and container deployment, you can download the full Bash [8-create-vmss.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/8-create-vmss.sh) or Windows Batch [8-create-vmss.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/8-create-vmss.bat) scripts to save you time.

 #### Initialize variables

+You can only be creative with the Azure Virtual MAchine Scale Set name, as long as it complies with the [naming conventions](./general-guidelines.md#naming-conventions). *myGameBackendVMSS* is just an example.
+The remaining variables need to be filled in with a specific set of expected values.

 ```bat
 SET VMSSNAME=%PREFIX%VMSS